Languages of Belgium

 Is French an official language in Belgium?

-French is the official language of Wallonia in southern Belgium.
+Yes.
+French is official in Wallonia.
 According to the 2024 Eurobarometer, French is the mother tongue of 36% of the population.

 Is Belgian French different to the French used in France?

-Belgian French uses words not found in French from France, such as septante for 70 and nonante for 90 instead of soixante-dix and quatre-vingt-dix.
+Yes — Belgian French includes words not used in France, e.g., septante (70) and nonante (90) instead of soixante-dix and quatre-vingt-dix.

 Is Dutch an official language in Belgium?

-Dutch is the official language of Flanders in northern Belgium.
-According to the 2024 Eurobarometer, Dutch is the mother tongue of 50% of the population.
+Yes.
+Dutch is official in Flanders.
+The 2024 Eurobarometer reports Dutch as the mother tongue for 50% of the population.

 Is German official in Belgium?

-German is the official language of the German-speaking community in eastern Belgium (Wallonia).
-German speakers represent less than 1% of the population of Belgium.
+Yes.
+German is official in the German-speaking community in eastern Belgium.
+German speakers are under 1% of the population.

 Is Brussels officially bilingual?

-Both French and Dutch are the official languages of the region of Brussels.
+Yes.
+Both French and Dutch are the official languages of the Brussels-Capital Region.

 What type of Dutch is spoken in Belgium?

-Flemish is the variant of Dutch spoken in Flanders, northern Belgium.
+Flemish is the Belgian variety of Dutch spoken in Flanders.

 What is Tussentaal?

-Tussentaal is a colloquial form of Flemish (Dutch) spoken in Flanders.
-It mixes local varieties of Flemish with the standard form of the language.
+Tussentaal (“in-between language”) is a colloquial Flemish Dutch that mixes local dialect features with the standard language.

 Is Luxembourgish spoken in Belgium?

-Luxembourgish, a Germanic language, has historically been spoken in Arlon in Wallonia, near Luxembourg.
+Historically yes — Luxembourgish, a Germanic language, is associated with Arlon in Wallonia near Luxembourg.
 Common phrases include moien (hello) and äddi (goodbye).

 What is Walloon?

-Walloon, an Oïl language related to French, is the traditional Romance language spoken in Wallonia.
+Walloon is an Oïl Romance language related to French, traditionally spoken in Wallonia.

 How many Belgians can speak Spanish?